 Atomic Swaps and similar protocols allow liquidity that currently sits on CEXes to move to DeFi.
 Interchain settlement tears down the barriers of isolated blockchains and leads to new network effects.

-Introducing the Multi-Rollup Interchain Infrastructure
+Introducing the Master-Rollup Interchain Infrastructure

-We’re proud to present the multi-rollup interchain infrastructure, a solution for a cross-chain decentralized exchange that enables cross-chain swaps.
+We’re proud to present the master-rollup interchain infrastructure, a solution for a cross-chain decentralized exchange that enables cross-chain swaps.
 Imagine a ZK-rollup that has universal connectivity to multiple EVMs and can coordinate transfers on those chains without the need to bridge and wrap assets in the traditional sense.

 Our architecture offers an app-specific chain that is positioned as a layer on top of multiple blockchains.
 All tokens enjoy full L1 security.
 The chain has decentralized sequencing, supports cross-chain trading with native assets, provides escape hatches as a safety mechanism for traders, and thus lays the foundation for cross-chain atomic swaps.